 What to Expect in an ADHD Evaluation

-If the process leads to an ADHD diagnosis, it should include the specific type of ADHD and help you develop a treatment plan to address the symptoms.
+If the evaluation process leads to an ADHD diagnosis, your pediatrician or specialist should tell you the specific type of ADHD your child has.
+They should also help you build a treatment plan to take charge of the symptoms.

 What You Can Do Now

-If you are considering having your child evaluated for ADHD or are waiting for an appointment to start the diagnostic process, there are several things you can do in the meantime to help him now:
+If you’re thinking about having your child evaluated for ADHD or you’re waiting for an appointment to get the process started, you can do several things to help your little one right away:

 - Be clear about expectations.
-Make sure your child knows what you expect, and be consistent with consequences if those expectations are not met.
-At the same time, be quick to reward your child when he or she meets expectations.
+Make sure your child knows what you expect.
+Be consistent with consequences if they don’t meet those expectations.
+At the same time, be quick to reward them when they follow your rules.

 - Jog your child's memory.
 The same system you use to remember tasks or appointments -- a watch alarm, lists, sticky notes, or a calendar -- may work for your child.
-Help him find a system that helps him remember appointments, chores, school assignments, and so on.
+Find a system that helps them remember appointments, chores, school assignments, and so on.

-- Model good behavior.
-When you're with your child, manage your own emotions the way you want him to control his.
+- Set a good example.
+When you're with your child, manage your own emotions the way you want them to control theirs.